 Pro Sports Teams

+Michigan has five professional sports teams, each with their own rabid fan base.
 While it isn't a requirement to have a pro team in-state for a strong sport-specific betting market, it certainly helps momentum.
-All of Michigan's pro teams play in the Metro Detroit area:
+All of Michigan's pro teams play in the Detroit metropolitan area:

 NFL Betting in Michigan

 Technically, the Detroit Lions have won four NFL championships.
 But the most recent one was in 1957, so Detroit has never won the Super Bowl.
 In fact, the Lions are one of only four NFL teams that have never even played in a Super Bowl, and the only one in the NFC.
 The Lions currently have the second-longest championship drought in the NFL.
 They've made the playoffs only three times this century.

 Detroit fans hope the future is brighter than the past -- it can hardly be much darker, after all.
 They'll continue to pin their hopes on a franchise quarterback, Matt Stafford.
 Detroit plays in the NFC North and hosts a Thanksgiving game every season, a tradition that began in 1934.
 The Lions play their home games at Ford Field in Detroit and are coached by Matt Patricia.

 Detroit Lions Rivalry #1: vs. Green Bay Packers.
 These teams have been division rivals for almost a century, since 1933, and play twice every season, making this the longest continuous rivalry in the NFL.
 The Packers lead the all-time series, but not by as much as you might think thanks to Detroit's strong history from long ago.
 Green Bay has won both postseason meetings.
 The Packers won 42-21 this season on September 20 and will return to Detroit on Sunday, December 13.